AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/tutorial.md

 ### Link your own content source

-Your newly created Github repository points to [example content stored in a Google Drive folder](https://drive.google.com/drive/folders/17LSiMZC77N8tCJRW45TnHHGcG8V3SLG_).
+Your newly created GitHub repository points to [example content stored in a Google Drive folder](https://drive.google.com/drive/folders/17LSiMZC77N8tCJRW45TnHHGcG8V3SLG_).
 This read-only content provides a great starting point for your forms.
 Feel free to copy it into your own Google Drive and customize it to fit your needs.

 ![Sample Content on Google Drive](/help/edge/assets/folder-with-sample-content.png)

-To copy the sample content to your own content folder and point youur Github repository to your own content folder:
+To copy the sample content to your own content folder and point youur GitHub repository to your own content folder:

 1. Create a new folder specifically for your AEM content in Google Drive or Microsoft SharePoint.
 This document uses a folder created on Microsoft SharePoint.